wp-plugins/wptouch/readme.txt

 == Changelog ==

+= Version 1.9.26 =
+* Updated: Japanese translation (thanks to Yamaguchi Kenji)
+* Changed: Minimum # of tags or categories to be shown to 1
+* Added: 	'Googlebot-Mobile' for mobile indexing

 = Version 1.9.25 =
 * Added: Exclusion of Motorola Xoom and Galaxy Tab tablet devices
 * Fixed: For good!
 Category exclusion problem is a 3.1 bug (http://core.trac.wordpress.org/ticket/16622), workaround implemented